benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 1. developing the curriculum
 2. building relationships with High Schools and recruiting students
-3. delivering the weekly c/c/c studio session
+3. delivering the weekly c/c/c studio session(s)
-4. running workshops in High Schools (perhaps once a month)
+4. running workshops in High Schools (~monthly)

-**Tutors**: depending on how many students attend, it'd be great to be able to employ one (or more) of our undergraduate students to help support the students in the c/c/c studio.
+**Tutors**: depending on how many students attend, we will need to employ one (or more) of our undergraduate students to help support the students in the c/c/c studio.

 **Equipment**: music gear (~2k) so that students can connect their laptops to play _together_